awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-flask.md

    2) [ Create new KeyPair ]
    ```

    Select a key pair if you have one already, or follow the prompts to create a new one\.
-If you don't see the prompt or need to change your settings later, run `eb init -i`\.
+If you don't see the prompt or need to change your settings later, run eb init \-i\.

-1. Create an environment and deploy your application to it with `eb create`:
+1. Create an environment and deploy your application to it with eb create:

    ```
    ~/eb-flask$ eb create flask-env